 Airports - passengers

-More than 26 million passengers at Brussels Airport
+74% fewer passengers in 2020 at Brussels Airport

-2019 was a record year for Brussels airport.
-In 2002, the number of passengers in Zaventem had taken a dive.
+In 2020, the number of passengers at the national airport decreased by 74% compared to 2019.
+This was the result of the COVID-19 crisis, which made travel impossible or unattractive for much of the year.
+Also in the past, the evolution of the number of passengers had some kinks.
+In 2002, the number of passengers had taken a dive.
 This was mainly the result of Sabena (the former state-owned national airline) being declared bankrupt.
 The years that followed witnessed a steady growth in the number of passengers almost year on year.
 With one exception, 2009, when there were markedly fewer travellers opting to travel by air as a result of the economic downturn.
 2016 too saw a fall in the number of passengers as a result of the terrorist attacks of 22 March 2016.
 The airport was closed for a brief period.

-Other 3 airports jointly account for nearly 800,000 passengers
+Other 3 airports jointly account for 200,000 passengers

+These 3 airports also experienced a sharp drop in passenger numbers in 2020 as a result of the COVID-19 crisis.
 The number of passengers processed at the airports of Ostend - Bruges and Antwerp saw a marked rise in 2016, when both airports took over a number of flights from Brussels Airport, which was shut down for a while on account of the attacks of 22 March 2016.
 Over the years (2017-2019) that followed, the two airports continued to welcome a larger number of passengers than in the years before 2016.

 Brussels Airport in top 20 European airports